benhurk/Steam-Pick/README.md

     **tagids_must_match**:

-    To specify the tag ids you must pass in objects with the property `tagids` which is either a string or number array.
-However, each `tagids` can only include 1 tag, to specify multiple tags you need to pass in multiple objects.
+    To specify the tag ids you must pass in objects with the property `tagids`.
+Each `tagids` can only include 1 tag, to specify multiple tags you need to pass in multiple objects with `tagids`.

     ```json
     "tagids_must_match": [{"tagids": ["1628"]}, {"tagids": ["1664"]}]